georgia-tech-db/evadb/docs/source/reference/ai/custom.rst

 .. _udf:

-User-Defined Functions
+Functions
 ======================

-This section provides an overview of how you can create and use a custom user-defined function (Function) in your queries.
-For example, you could write an Function that wraps around your custom PyTorch model.
+This section provides an overview of how you can create and use a custom function in your queries.
+For example, you could write an function that wraps around your custom PyTorch model.

 Part 1: Writing a custom Function
 ---------------------------------

-During each step, use `this Function implementation <https://github.com/georgia-tech-db/evadb/blob/master/evadb/functions/yolo_object_detector.py>`_  as a reference.
+During each step, use `this function implementation <https://github.com/georgia-tech-db/evadb/blob/master/evadb/functions/yolo_object_detector.py>`_  as a reference.

 1. Create a new file under `functions/` folder and give it a descriptive name. eg: `yolo_object_detection.py`.